Nota-NetsPresso/NetsPresso-ModelSearch-Dataset-Validator/README.md

 # Confirm your dataset structure to use NetsPresso
-This repository can be used to confirm your dataset structure to use NetsPresso.
+This repository can be used to validate dataset structure to use NetsPresso.

 ## How to use
-Write code below on your terminal with these configurations.
-If there is no problem with your dataset, it will end normally without message, and if there is a problem, an error message will be printed on your terminal.
-If you can't pass validation, check error message.
+Run the code sample below to validate if the data is ready-to-use.
+If you do not get any error message, you are all set!
+If error occurs, please refer to the error message to resolve the issue.
 - dir_path: Root directory path of your dataset
 - format: Format of your dataset
 - num_classes: Number of classes in your dataset